Fluffy Blueberry Pancakes

 Get ready for a total breakfast treat — Fluffy Blueberry Pancakes!
 These homemade pancakes are perfectly sweet, light, fluffy and completely crave-worthy.
 Add a drizzle of warm maple syrup and a handful of fresh blueberries for the perfect finishing touch!

-Is there anything more beautiful than a giant stack of pancakes, fresh off the griddle?
+Fluffy Blueberry Pancakes!
+Is there anything more beautiful than a giant stack, fresh off the griddle?
 Add a glass of orange juice, a strong cup (or two) of vanilla-flavored coffee, plenty of maple syrup and you have the perfect start to any day.
 Don’t you agree?

 - Flour.
 Regular all-purpose flour or whole wheat pastry flour will give you the best results.
 To make these gluten free, try using an all-purpose gluten-free flour or oat flour.
-Whole wheat flour works, but your pancakes may not turn out as light and fluffy.
+Whole wheat flour works, but they may not turn out as light and fluffy.

 - Baking staples.
 You’ll need some vanilla extract for flavor, a pinch of salt to pull the flavors together and baking powder to help the pancakes rise.